giffgaff vs Three: compare coverage, 4G/5G speeds and benefits

 Which network has better deals on smartphones?

-✔ giffgaff's contracts are generally more flexible
+✔ giffgaff's contracts offer more flexibility

 Although you have to take a Goodybag in your first month, after that you can just keep paying giffgaff for the phone only and use another network's SIM in it.
 Or you can change plans each month too.